 Financial aid fax number: 918-631-5105.

 Every student participating in study abroad is held to have notice of the high standards of conduct demanded by the University of Tulsa College of Law.
 Students are required to conduct themselves with the highest degree of honesty, integrity, and trustworthiness while representing the University of Tulsa's College of Law in programs abroad.
 Each student is required to read the Honor Code and submit a signed document stating such.
-This form is available on the Program Forms web page or will come with program materials upon registration.
-College of Law Honor Code.
+This form is available on the Program Forms web page and accompanies the Dublin program application packet.

 Cancellation or Change in the Program, Travel Warnings and Alerts, and Refund Policy